This question constantly pops up in online beauty forums. ”I did a chemical peel three days ago, and my skin never peeled! What do I do now?“

 Fortunately, scientific developments have provided doctors and estheticians with the tools (acids!) to conduct chemical peel treatments with the same results, but without the sunburn-like feeling and strange peeling consequences.

-Skin not peeling after a chemical peel?
+Is your skin not peeling after a chemical peel?
 There is no need to worry.
 We’re going to explain everything you need to know.

 What is a Chemical Peel?